CodeNameNoah/ByteBlogger-MVC/README.md

 1. Click on the green code button and copy the link for the SSH key.
 2. Once clip-boarded load up a command line interface and change directory to one of your preference
-3. Enter in the command `git clone git@github.com:CodeNameNoah/E-Commerce-Back-End-ORMs.git`
+3. Enter in the command `git@github.com:CodeNameNoah/ByteBlogger-MVC.git`
 4. Enter your protected SSH password
 5. Enjoy!